Trust-Ayeni/Udacity-ALX-T-NanoDegree/PART 1/readme.md

 Download the installer from https://www.anaconda.com/download/.
 Choose the Python 3.6 or higher version, and the appropriate 64/32-bit installer.

-Refer to the installation instructions here.

-Verify the installation, as mentioned here.

 Why this Project?
 In this project, I'll go through the data analysis process and see how everything fits together.